Leora Klapper: Education

 Klapper received her B.S. in Economics and Math (with Honors) at the State University of New York at Binghamton in 1990.
 Klapper then earned her Ph.D. in Financial Economics from the Stern School of Business at New York University in 1998 where she specialized in Corporate Finance, Financial institutions, and wrote her final dissertation "Essays on Collateralization".
-While at the Stern School of Business, Klapper earned the Dean's "Outstanding Teaching Award" for a graduate instructor (1997), the Berkley Center for Entrepreneurial Studies Fellowship (1996-1998), and the University Doctoral Fellowship at New York University (1993-1996).
+While at the Stern School of Business, Klapper earned the Dean's "Outstanding Teaching Award" for a graduate instructor (1997), the Berkley Center for Entrepreneurial Studies Fellowship (1996–1998), and the University Doctoral Fellowship at New York University (1993–1996).

 Career

 Klapper currently works as a Lead Economist in the Finance and Private Sector Research Team of the Development Research Group at the World Bank, having joined as a Young Economist in 1998, focusing on entrepreneurship, access to finance, corporate governance, bankruptcy, and risk management.
 She has also been a co-editor for the World Bank Economic Review since 2016.
-Klapper has previously held public sector jobs from 1988-1992 working for the Office of Management and Budget and the Federal Reserve Board of Governors in Washington, DC.
-She has also worked public sector jobs abroad, working at the Bank of Israel from 1992–1993.
-Klapper has also held many private sector jobs such as working for Peter L. Bernstein in New York, NY, as a researcher for the publication “Against the Gods: The Remarkable Story of Risk” from 1995-1996 and having worked for the Salomon Brothers doing Economic and Market analysis from 1995–1998.
+Klapper has previously held public sector jobs from 1988 to 1992 working for the Office of Management and Budget and the Federal Reserve Board of Governors in Washington, DC.
+She has also worked public sector jobs abroad, working at the Bank of Israel from 1992 to 1993.
+Klapper has also held many private sector jobs such as working for Peter L. Bernstein in New York, NY, as a researcher for the publication “Against the Gods: The Remarkable Story of Risk” from 1995 to 1996 and having worked for the Salomon Brothers doing Economic and Market analysis from 1995 to 1998.
 She has also been a member of the BBVA Financial Literacy Board from 2016 to present and a Data Fellow for the Mastercard Center for Inclusive Growth.

 Klapper is also an Implementing Partner of the G-20 Global Partnership for Financial Inclusion (2010–present).
 She is also currently working as her Majesty Queen Maxima of the Netherlands UN Secretary-General’s Special Advocate for Inclusive Finance and for Development (UNSGSA) as a Reference Group Member (2016–present).
 She has also held positions as a working group member for the World Economic Forum Financial Inclusion Metrics and the OECD, as well as a board member for insight2impact.

 Klapper has been invited to present at the World Economic Forum, Bloomberg Data for Good Exchange, several international banks, G20 Global Partnership Summits, The Guardian, the UN, the Brookings Foundation, as well as many business schools worldwide.
 Her topics have ranged from financial inclusion lifting poverty, mobile money implementation, the link between financial inclusion and economic growth, gender and income discrepancies, to the digital revolution and female labour force participation.